 And it sounded right as well - when the big sound in country was the Mutt Lange uber production of Shania Twain, Wide Open Spaces was just that: rangy and sparse, with backing vocals drifting away across a sonic prairie that gave everything room to breathe.

-Listen to the full playlist of The Best Chicks Songs below now
+Subscribe and Listen to Holler's The Best The Chicks Songs below: